cs3110/textbook/_sources/chapters/correctness/randomized.md

 ```

 **Arbitraries.** The way we present to QCheck the outputs to be checked is with
-a value of type `'a QCheck.Arbitrary`.
+a value of type `'a QCheck.arbitrary`.
 This type represents an "arbitrary" value
 of type `'a`&mdash;that is, it has been pseudorandomly chosen as a value that we
 want to check, and more specifically, to check whether it satisfies a property.